MATHS 720 : Group Theory

 |Capability 5:||Independence and Integrity|

-- Demonstrate an understanding of the potential applications and connections to other disciplines (Capability 1 and 2)
+- Understand the potential applications and connections to other disciplines.
+(Capability 1 and 3)

-- Develop and demonstrate the nature of proof and precision in mathematics, by presenting both formally and informally arguments in both verbal and written form (Capability 2, 4 and 5)
+- Understand the nature of proof and precision in mathematics, present both formally and informally arguments in both verbal and written form.
+(Capability 2, 4 and 5)

 |Final Exam||70%||Individual Examination|